aristodev22/Digital-Yeast-Theme/README.md

 # Power-Design-Theme
-A custom WordPress for Power Design Technologies website.
+A custom WordPress theme for Power Design Technologies website.